-- Loud, boisterous behavior, including peer-to-peer arguing, and language, and tones that disrupt GEC or patrons of area retail stores and restaurants. - Being under influence of drugs (including marijuana) or alcohol. - Off campus use of marijuana or other illicit drugs or alcohol that results in student emitting odor that is distracting to peers or GEC staff.
+- Loud, boisterous behavior, including peer-to-peer arguing, and language, and tones that disrupt GEC or patrons of area retail stores and restaurants and do stop and/or minimize with re-direction from GEC Staff Members.
+This includes both in the building and the distance learning classrooms and Teams learning and community spaces. - Being under influence of drugs (including marijuana) or alcohol. - Off campus use of marijuana or other illicit drugs or alcohol that results in student emitting odor that is distracting to peers or GEC staff.